vasseugs/TextEncryptor/README.md

 # TextEncryptor

-This is a console program that can encrypt .txt files that uses your unique ecryption key of any length.
+This is a console program that can encrypt .txt files using your unique ecryption key of any length.
 I wrote the program during my studying process with the intention to make a program that can be useful for me or for somebody else.